joey711/phyloseq-demo/phyloseq-demo.md

 ##  Distance Functions
 Before we get to network plots, let's discuss distances.
 Many tools use distances to perform their calculations.
-In phyloseq, ordinations, heatmap organization, and network plots all use the `distance` function internally for calculating OTU or Sample distance matrices (actually represented as a "dist" object).
+In phyloseq, ordinations, heatmaps, and network plots all use the `distance` function for calculating OTU or Sample distance matrices (actually represented as a "dist" object) when needed, particularly when PCoA/MDS or NMDS is involved.

 ```r